QubitProducts/cherrytree/docs/api.md

 ### route.get(field)

 Get a field from the context of this route or any of the parent routes.
-For example, if you fetched the `post` model in the `post` resource and set it as context using `this.setContext({post: model})` you can retrieve it in all child routes with `this.get('post')`.
+For example, if you returned the `post` model in the `post` resource you can retrieve it in all child routes with `this.get('post')`.

 Example